Azure/Microsoft-Defender-for-Cloud/Workbooks/Azure Security Dashboard/README.md

 ## The environment is finally set for the deployment of the dashboard.

+## Dashboard of deployment:
+    1. Copy the JSON of the Azure Security Dashboard from Dashboard.json file.
+    2. Head to Azure Security Center and create an empty workbook.
+    3. Open advanced editor symbolized as “</>” .
+    4. Paste the JSON in the editor and click apply.

 ## Snapshots of Dashboard
         1.Overview Tab:
                 a.Total resources